duncantmiller/redwoodpowerfund.com/src/_posts/2024-09-30-rose-city-robotics-wins-audience-favorite-award-and-advances-to-finals-at-bend-venture-conference.md

 We are thrilled to take home this $3,000 cash prize and the Early Stage Audience Favorite Award.
 We will join four other early stage teams including [Fordje](https://www.fordje.com/), [Prophetic](https://www.propheticsoftware.ai/), [The Offer Haus](https://www.theofferhaus.com/) and [Howl at the Spoon](https://howlatthespoon.com/) at the Bend Venture Conference in October to face off in the finals so [please come watch](https://www.eventbrite.com/e/2024-bend-venture-conference-tickets-945142515707?aff=oddtdtcreator)!

+Reflecting on the event, Jon Stark, CEO of EDCO, said, "The energy at PubTalk was incredible, and it was amazing to see such innovation and drive from these entrepreneurs.
+We can’t wait to see them take the stage at BVC and showcase the transformative potential of their companies."

 A big thank you to Josh Carter and Ben Parish from [Upstart Collective](https://www.upstartcollective.org/) for sponsoring our BVC application, [Washington Trust Bank](https://www.oregonventurefund.com/) for the generous $3,000 prize, [Bend Venture Conference](https://www.bendvc.com/), [EDCO](https://edcoinfo.com/) as well as the judges Don Myll, Lisa Hovey, and Jenn Lynch and the audience for their support!